-In 2006, Nielsen located infested trees in early May followed byapplying treatments on May 24when red horsechestnuts were in bloom.
+In 2006, Nielsen located infested trees in early May followed by applying treatments on May 24 when red horse chestnuts were in bloom.
 Trees were cut May 15, 2007, and all old emergence holes circled with a wax pencil.
 Tree trunks were placed upright in the shade at Wooster.
-New emergence holes (EH) were counted and trunk surface area measured, August 29, 2007, to evaluate treatment effects.
+New emergence holes (EH) were counted and trunk surface area measured on Aug 29 to evaluate treatment effects.

-In the first experiment, Arena, DPX-E2Y45, and Safari reduced the number of exit holes, but not statistically (Table 82).
+In the first experiment, Arena, DPX-E2Y45, and Safari reduced the number of exit holes, but not statistically (Table 87).

-In the second experiment, both NEI 25925 and Flagship significantly reduced infestations (Table 83).
+In the second experiment, both NEI 25925 and Flagship significantly reduced infestations (Table 88).

-Table 82.
-Efficacy of several insecticides for Bronze Birch Borer (Agrilus anxius) on Weepin ng European white birch (Betula pendula) - Experiment 1, Nielsen, 2006.
+Table 87.
+Efficacy of several insecticides for Bronze Birch Borer (Agrilus anxius) on Weeping European white birch (Betula pendula) - Experiment 1, Nielsen, 2006.

-/
+I ,

 Treatment ^z Rate per inch DBH Number of Exit Holes ^y

 Acelepryn / DPX-E2Y45 14.8 ml 1.2

-(chlorantraniliprole) 14.8 III 1.5
+(chlorantraniliprole) 14.6 IIII 1.3

 Arena 50WGD (clothianidin) 1.9 g 2.5

 Safari 20SG (dinotefuran) 12 g 0

-Untreated 7.3
+Untreated - 7.3

-^zAll treatments applied in 1 gal water as drench to root flare and soil.
+2 All treatments applied in 1 gal water as drench to root flare and soil.